 Step 1: COID registration

 What is COIDA South Africa?
 COIDA acronym stands for Compensation for Occupational Injuries and Diseases Act.
-This refers to a government initiative to provide financial compensation or medical coverage to workers in case they suffer any work related injuries or illness.
+This refers to a government initiative to provide financial compensation or medical coverage to workers in case they suffer any work-related injuries or illness.
 The compensation fund covers a worker who is a permanently employed, an apprentice in a farm, domestic worker, or one who works for a labour agency.
 To be registered with COID, one has to pay a certain fee.
 All companies must undertake a COID registration to be eligible to apply for a letter of good standing.

 Is workman's compensation compulsory in South Africa?

-According to South African labour laws, almost all employers except for a few exception are mandated to register with the Workman’s Compensation Fund (COID).
+According to South African labour laws, almost all employers except for a few exceptions are mandated to register with the Workman’s Compensation Fund (COID).
 Lack of a letter of good standing shows that the company owes the Compensation Commissioner money and also that your personnel are not covered by the institution.
 This will be a red flag for most clients who would like to work with you.
 So to answer the question, yes it is mandatory to register with Workman’s Compensation as the government fund will compensate all claims for occupational hazards and diseases.

 How do I apply for workmen's compensation?